10xSebastian/tesseract/README.md

 ## CSS Reset vs. CSS Normalization
 Tesseract uses [css-reset](https://github.com/shannonmoeller/reset-css) to remove all default browser css values for elements.
-This follows the principle of seperation of concerns (see [principles](https://github.com/pape-io/tesseract#principles)).
+This follows the principle of separation of concerns (see [principles](https://github.com/pape-io/tesseract#principles)).

 ## Development